Japan & Australia consider submarine deal that could rattle China

 Australian Submarine Corp’s head of strategy and communications, Sean Costello, said the ship-builder had hosted Japanese government officials at its shipyards in March 2013 but no technical discussions had yet taken place.

-BAE spokesman Mark Ritson said the British firm was keen to play a major role in Australia’s submarine program and was in regular contact with the Australian government.
+BAE spokesman Mark Ritson said the British firm was keen to play a major role in Australia’s submarine programme and was in regular contact with the Australian government.

 In Japan, any submarine supply deal could face roadblocks.